ConfederacyOfGaia/Gaia/mage.md

 Transmutation is in opposition to enchantment, as enchantment is preoccupied with what already exists while transmutation considers what could be.

 #### Transmutation Savant
-Beginning when you select this school at 2nd level, the time you must spend to copy a transmutation spell into your spellbook is halved and you prepare transmutation spells in half the normal time.

-However, the time required to copy an enchantment spell into your spellbook is doubled, and you take twice as long to prepare enchantment spells.
+Beginning when you select this school at 2nd level, the time you must spend to learn  transmutation spell is halved.
+However, the time required to learn an enchantment spell is doubled.

 #### Minor Alchemy